-The Board does not have a MTFP or current financial strategy in place.
+The Board does not currently have a Medium Term Financial Plan or a current financial strategy in place.
 The Board has been waiting for further information about the implementation of the Barclay Review in order to more realistically determine the likely level of resources required to deliver services in the short and medium terms beyond the 2019/20 financial year.
+Officers are committed to developing a Medium Term Financial Plan and revised financial strategy which will be presented to the Board before the end of 2019.